Confidential Mission: Gameplay

 Hitmaker ported this game to the Dreamcast console direct from the arcade.
 The idea of the mission is to infiltrate enemy headquarters using a combined assortment of weapons and gadgets.

 Gameplay using a regular Dreamcast controller moving an on-screen cursor is available.

 Development

 The game was developed using the Sega NAOMI GD-ROM model arcade board.
 It was available in the arcades in 4 configurations: Cabinet Deluxe, Sitdown, Normal and Upright.

 Reception

 The Dreamcast version received "average" reviews according to the review aggregation website Metacritic.
-Jim Preston of NextGen said, "Clearly modeled after the excellent Virtua Cop series, Confidential Mission does nothing to spice up the gameplay, with the same 'justice' and 'combo' shots we've seen before."
+Four-Eyed Dragon of GamePro said, "with only House of the Dead 2 and Virtua Cop 2 as the other Dreamcast shooters, Confidential Mission nicely fills the void."
+However, Jim Preston of NextGen said, "Clearly modeled after the excellent Virtua Cop series, Confidential Mission does nothing to spice up the gameplay, with the same 'justice' and 'combo' shots we've seen before."
 In Japan, Famitsu gave it a score of 31 out of 40.

 Also in Japan, Game Machine listed the arcade version in their January 15, 2001 issue as the second most-successful dedicated arcade game of the month.